Connecting the drops

 But there is more to the water budget than runoff.
 Rainfall, evaporation, and transpiration by plants need to be considered as well.
 Eventually groundwater will also be factored in, but for now it poses too many challenges, such as understanding the myriad rock properties surrounding groundwater wells.
 “Getting a spatial distribution of precipitation is hard, but getting a spatial distribution of ground water is even harder,” Blodgett said.
 “So you begin with rainfall.
 If you don’t have that right, you can’t get the rest right.”

-As a result, Daymet, which is available from the NASA Oak Ridge National Laboratory Distributed Active Archive Center, provides daily readings of rain and snowfall, as well as local temperatures and other meteorological data, such as how wet the soil is, daily humidity, and how much moisture is in the snowpack.
+As a result, Daymet, which is available from NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC), provides daily readings of rain and snowfall, as well as local temperatures and other meteorological data, such as how wet the soil is, daily humidity, and how much moisture is in the snowpack.
 “Daymet is the rainfall truth,” Blodgett said.
 Thornton added, “Anyone can pull these data for their neighborhood to find out what the long-term temperature is like, or the extreme cold temperature in the last thirty years.”

 Accounting for ET